Icinga/icingaweb2-module-toplevelview/doc/01-Introduction.md

 The view is a simple module for Icinga Web 2, and can be installed via git or a tarball.

-Only other requirement is PHP YAML (which is needed for the configuration format):
+Only other requirement is PHP YAML (which is needed for the configuration format), make sure to reload your web server after installing the module.

+    # on RHEL and compatible
     yum install php-pecl-yaml
-    # or
+    systemctl reload httpd.service

+    # on Debian / Ubuntu
     apt-get install php-yaml
+    systemctl reload apache2.service

 You should download the latest released tarball from [GitHub](https://github.com/Icinga/icingaweb2-module-toplevelview/releases).

     tar xf icingaweb2-module-toplevelview-0.x.x.tar.gz